t2linux/fedora/README.md

 # t2linux-fedora-kernel

-Patched kernel for fedora linux on T2 macs.
-It mostly works, but dont expect a MacOS like experience.
-If you have problems with wifi, follow the guide on the wiki.
-A dnf/yum repo is avaliable at [`https://t2linux-fedora-repo.netlify.app/repo/t2linux-fedora.repo`](https://t2linux-fedora-repo.netlify.app/repo/t2linux-fedora.repo).
+Patched kernel for Fedora on T2 macs.
+A dnf/yum repo is avaliable by installing the `t2linux-repos` package from the latest [release](https://github.com/sharpenedblade/t2linux-fedora-kernel/releases/latest).

-Follow the [wifi guide](https://wiki.t2linux.org/guides/wifi/).
-Installing the wifi firmware will also enable bluetooth.
-The internal drive, camera, mic, and keyboard/trackpad **are** working.
-Wifi and bluetooth woork with some extra steps, see below.
+Make sure to follow the [WiFi/Bluetooth guide](https://wiki.t2linux.org/guides/wifi-bluetooth/).The internal ssd, camera, mic, and keyboard/trackpad *are* working out of the box.
+Wifi and bluetooth work with some extra steps, follow the instructions bellow.
 The fingerprint reader is not working.
-Make sure to leave some space for MacOS, it is the only way to get firmware updates.
 Look at [https://wiki.t2linux.org/state/](https://wiki.t2linux.org/state/) for the latest state of hardware enablement.

 Secure boot is disabled when using this kernel. **This is not a bad thing**.
-Mac firmware does not enforce secure boot; even when the shim loads a signed kernel, the shim itself can be modified.
-It is imposible to have secure boot on macs, a signed kernel does not help, it is a false sense of security.
+Mac firmware does not enforce secure boot; even when the kernel is signed.
+It is imposible to have secure boot on macs.
 To protect yourself from evil maid attacks, you should never give other people access to your computer.

-This kernel will follow the latest stable kernel version in the updates repo of the latest fedora release.
-The latest release is currently for Fedora 37, but it should work with newer/older releases.
+This kernel will follow the latest stable kernel version in the updates repo of the latest Fedora release.
+The latest release is currently built for Fedora 37, but it should work with newer/older releases.

 ### Wifi